New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 As for winter in New Hampshire, sleigh rides are something that everyone can enjoy.
 And for good reason — it’s a lovely throwback that’s stood the test of time.
 You don’t need to be an athlete or buy special gear.
 And afterward, you can head inside and get a hot beverage!

 Whether you’re looking to book a romantic horse-drawn sleigh ride for two, or a big sleigh for your extended family to enjoy you’ll find plenty of options here in the Granite State.
 We’ve got options in the White Mountains, in southern New Hampshire, and in the Monadnock region.And don’t forget to check out our favorite things to do in New Hampshire in the winter!

-2022 UPDATE: You should know that Farm by the River Bed and Breakfast in North Conway, Heritage Farm in Sanbornton, Ragged View Farm in Andover, and King Pine at Purity Spring Resort are NOT offering sleigh rides in winter 2022.
+2022 UPDATE: You should know that Farm by the River Bed and Breakfast in North Conway, Heritage Farm in Sanbornton, Ragged View Farm in Andover, and King Pine at Purity Spring Resort are NOT offering sleigh rides this year.

 It’s been a tough few years, and we hope to see them return in the future.
 However, read on for several places that ARE running sleigh rides in New Hampshire this winter!

 Stonewall Farm in Keene is one of our favorite sleigh rides in the Monadnock region.

 Some places are not operating in winter 2022, but we know six places that are DEFINITELY open.